faith99/MySQL_projects/README.md

 ## 📂 File Structure

-- Data_cleaning_project.sql - SQL script for data cleaning
+- `Data_cleaning_project.sql` - SQL script for data cleaning
-- Data_exploratory_project.sql - SQL script for EDA
+- `Data_exploratory_project.sql` - SQL script for EDA
-- README.md - Project documentation (you’re here!)
+- `README.md` - Project documentation (you’re here!)
+- `layoffs.csv` - Dataset

+## Feedback & Collaboration

+Have ideas, suggestions, or just want to say hi?
+Open an issue or connect with me online.
+I’d love to hear from you!